Michele Bever, PhD, MPH, Executive Director

 Collaborates with community partners to encourage healthy school, work and community environments.
 She promotes environment and policy changes that make it easier for people of all ages to make healthy choices at work or school, or wherever they are – by increasing the accessibility of physical activity opportunities, nutrition options, cancer screening options, and more.
 Brooke promotes evidence-based interventions to improve community health.
 Some of her many projects include: Worksite Wellness promotion and support for area employers, ‘Pool Cool’ Sun Safety, Scrubby Bear Hand Washing, Annual Kid’s Fitness & Nutrition Day, and Walkable Communities initiatives.

-Jean Korth, Program Assistant for Health Literacy and Chronic Disease Prevention
+Jean Korth, MS ED, Program Assistant for Health Literacy and Chronic Disease Prevention

-Liz Chamberlain, Community Health Worker / Fall Prevention Coordinator and VetSET Outreach Specialist.
+Liz Chamberlain, Community Health Worker / Falls Prevention Coordinator and VetSET Outreach Specialist.

 Liz supports the Prevention Connection and Health Hub projects, providing support for chronic disease prevention strategies (diabetes, cardiovascular, cancer) and access to care (Every Woman Matters, Vet SET Making Connections) and serves as a Healthy Heart Ambassador for the YMCA’s Self-Monitoring Blood Pressure program.
 She also coordinates South Heartland’s falls prevention programs (Stepping On, Tai Chi & STEADI).
 Liz assists SHDHD staff on a variety of public health projects and contributes to SHDHD’s customer service activities.